 Ideally, you’ll have created a basic trading plan for each of the stocks on your watchlist, including entry and exit points.
 This means that if any of them meet your criteria, you’ll be ready to pounce on the trade.

 I’m a huge fan of watchlists, as my students know.
 I send one to my Challenge students at the beginning of every trading day, so they can see what I’m noticing in the market and what I’m looking at.

 Because large-cap stocks tend to be steadier and more reliable, many traders don’t think that it’s necessary to set stop losses.

 Hey, remember the Titanic?
 People thought it was too big to possibly sink, but they were wrong.

 That might be a dramatic example, but the fact is that even big companies can fail, and the stock prices can tank.
 Because of this, you’ve got to be careful about the possibility of loss, no matter how established the company is or how long it’s been around.

 It’s important to cut your losses quickly with stocks of any size, so always set a stop loss.
 Maybe it’s a mental stop, or maybe it’s an actual stop-loss order.
-But make it part of your plan to determine at what point you will cut losses if things start going not your way.
+But make it part of your plan to determine the point you will cut losses at if things start going against your trade.